 Informed Consent (IRB and IACUC) Approval

 Institutional Review Board (IRB) and/or Institutional Animal Care and Use Committee (IACUC) approval must be indicated for all studies involving human subjects and/or animals.
 IRB approval is required for retrospective reviews.
 Indication on the abstract form that IRB/IACUC approval has been obtained implies that written approval from the appropriate institutional committee has been obtained.
 Authors of abstracts that are exempt from IRB approval must provide documentation of exemption in the form of a letter from the chair of their IRB, or provide a letter from the senior APSA member author on the abstract attesting to the fact that the study design meets all criteria for exemption from IRB review and approval.
 The program committee reserves the right to refuse claims of exemption if, in the opinion of the program committee members, the study design does not meet criteria for exemption.
 IRB/IACUC requirements must be satisfied upon submission of the abstract.
-Failure to comply with this requirement will result in the abstract being automatically withdrawn.
+Failure to comply with this requirement will result in the abstract being withdrawn.
 There will be no exceptions to this rule.
-More detail about each approval type is below.

 Any studies involving human subjects must conform to the principles of the Declaration of Helsinki of the World Medical Association (Clinical 57 Research 1966; 14:103) and must meet all of the requirements governing informed consent of the country in which it was performed.
 To complete your abstract submission you will be required to upload a copy of your IRB/IACUC approval (or equivalent of) or exemption for the abstract to be considered.
 If you are submitting an abstract based on a cooperative group trial results (COG), your institutional IRB for that specific trial will suffice.

 Abstracts will be considered in the following categories:

 - Critical Care